 Beginning in 1991, Dr. Wilden held various senior roles within the Ferring Group, ultimately serving as Executive Vice President and CFO of Ferring Pharmaceuticals between 2000 and 2017.
 During his tenure with the Ferring Group, Dr. Wilden also served as member of the board of directors for various subsidiaries of the Ferring Group.
 Following his resignation as Executive Vice President and CFO in 2017, Dr. Wilden has continued to hold various directorships and advisory roles within the Ferring Group.
-Due to the Group's ongoing business relationship with the Ferring Group, which is also considered a related party, Dr. Wilden is assessed as not independent.
-12
+Due to the Group's ongoing business relationship with the Ferring Group, which is also considered a related party, and his recent role as Executive Chair of PolyPeptide, Dr. Wilden is assessed as not independent.
+10